eMetaboHUB-MAMA/mama-paper/paper/paper.md

     \item \textbf{phpexcel} (create XLS files - \href{https://packagist.org/packages/phpoffice/phpexcel}{view on website})
 \end{itemize}

-Main modules are listed in the project's README file in the `Requirements` section.
+Main modules are listed in the project's README file in the "Requirements" section.
 The REST API uses [Composer](https://getcomposer.org/) to manage all its dependencies;
 it ensure that the correct versions of these modules are retrieved and used (and also manage their sub-dependencies).